 About Me

-Tara Prakash is one of four finalists for the 2025 National Youth Poet Laureate title (TBA April) and the 9th South Regional Youth Poet Laureate of the United States.
+Tara Prakash is the 2025 National Youth Poet Laureate Runner-Up and the Youth Poet Laureate of the United States South.
 She also holds the titles of inaugural Maryland Youth Poet Laureate and 2024 Montgomery County Youth Poet Laureate and is the author of Memory Map (Finishing Line Press).
-A three-time National YoungArts winner and two-time Scholastic Art & Writing National Gold and Silver Medalist (as well as an American Voices Medalist), her work has been recognized by the New York Times, Princeton University, and Bow Seat's Ocean Awareness Contest.
-Her poem was chosen as a finalist out of over 630 entries in Hollins University’s Nancy Thorp Poetry Contest.
-She also earned the First Class Distinction Award by the National Council of Teachers of English.
+A three-time National YoungArts winner and two-time Scholastic Art & Writing National Gold and Silver Medalist (as well as an American Voices Medalist), her work has been recognized by the New York Times, Princeton University, the National Council of Teachers of English, and Narrative Magazine.
 Her work has appeared in Best American High School Writing, Blue Marble Review, and The Daphne Review, among others.
-She has performed at The Kennedy Center, the National Press Club, and other venues.
+She has performed at The Kennedy Center, the National Press Club, Roosevelt House, and other venues.

-In her free time, she can be found camping with her Scouts troop, playing ping-pong with her brother, or hiking with her dog Nala.
+In her free time, Tara can be found camping with her Scouts troop, playing ping-pong with her brother, or hiking with her dog Nala.
+She is an incoming freshman at Princeton University.